Call Today! 888-234-8376

 Although a life insurance trust is not for everyone, it can be a valuable tool when used correctly.
-In the following article we will help shed some light on the process for funding an irrevocable life insurance trust, identify some potential pit falls, and recommend the best type of product.
-If you have any questions or you are interested in what the next steps should be in applying for life insurance for an irrevocable trust, please give us a call today for a free consultation.
+In the following article, we will help shed some light on the process for funding an irrevocable life insurance trust, identify some potential pit falls, and recommend the best type of product.

 Irrevocable Life Insurance Trusts Basics

 In general, life insurance will be included in the insured's estate for any of the following: 1) the proceeds are payable to the estate of the insured; 2) the insured maintains "incidents of ownership" in the policy at the time of his or her death; or 3) within a three year period before the insured's death, he or she transferred his or her interest in the insurance policy.
 The good news is a properly funded ILIT can avoid these potentially catastrophic occurrences.

 There are two types of trusts: revocable living trusts, also known as inter vivos trusts and irrevocable trusts.

 - Revocable trusts are typically used for estate planning, such as family trusts.

 - Irrevocable trusts are more complex and are typically used for advanced estate planning and business succession.